skycode9/DevTinder-NodeApp/ReadMe.md

 - install jsonwebtoken
 - IN login API, after email and password validation, create e JWT token and send it to user in cookies
 - read the cookies inside your profile API and find the logg
+- userAuth Middleware
+- Add the userAuth middle ware in profile API and a new sendConnectionRequest API
+- Set the expiry of JWT token and cookies to 7 day